kalinzange/EveDiscordBot/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great Discord Bots that have really cool features; however, we didn't find one that covered all of our needs so we started to develop Evee in order to just have 1 bot on our server that can do what would take 5 bots to do.

+Why should you add Evee to your Discord server?
 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:
+* With Evee you can request a feature that you find really cool and we will implement it
+* Why have a lot of bots with different commands and prefix when you can have just one that does everything

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
+Of course, no bot will be a good fit in every server since your needs may be different.
+So we'll be adding more useful features in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Thanks to all the people have contributed to expanding this bot!

-Use the `BLANK_README.md` to get started.

 <!-- BUILT WITH -->